alibaba/animate-anything/README.md

 python train.py --config output/latent/{download_model}/config.yaml --eval validation_data.prompt_image=example/barbie2.jpg validation_data.prompt='A cartoon girl is talking.'
 ```

 To control the motion area, we can use the labelme to generate a binary mask.
-First, we use labelme to drag the polygon the reference image.
+First, we use labelme to draw the polygon for the reference image.

 ![](docs/labelme.png)